mongodb/mongo-c-driver/doc/mongoc_gridfs_file_writev.rst

 Returns
 -------

-Returns the number of bytes written or -1 upon error and errno is set.
+Returns the number of bytes written, or -1 on failure.
+Use :symbol:`mongoc_gridfs_file_error` to retrieve error details.